turris-cz/nsfarm/imgs/README.md

 The base idea of images is that we can stack images on top of each other and that makes it easier to have common base and additional scripts that do only minimal changes to it.
 This concept is base image.
 In definition file `NAME.sh` this is sourced from second line.
-Leading hash is expected and stripped.
+Leading hash is expected and stripped as well as subsequent attributes.

 You can use either generic images from `linuximages.com` with prefix `images:` or other NSFarm images with prefix `nsfarm:`.